 The museum has an inner courtyard built as a replica of the original villa found during the excavation.
 The museum building, with a three-storied exhibition area, displays some of the oldest heritage of the Roman Rhineland.
 At the museum, you will come across an exquisite collection of Roman glassware.
 Also, don’t forget to look out for the intricate mosaics when you visit the museum.

-9. Marvel at Great St. Martin Church
+9. Great St. Martin Church

 The Great St. Martin Church is a beautiful piece of Romanesque architecture built during the 10th century.
 This church is a popular point of attraction in the heart of the Old Town district of Cologne.
 The builders erected the Great St. Martin on the remains of warehouses located on an island.
 Today the site is surrounded by multicolored buildings and a spacious courtyard.
 A unique feature of this church is the crossing tower.